AshRouth/SOC/_motions/Revisions to Standing Orders for Party Discipline.markdown

 Evidence should be provided, for example as attachments or screenshots.”

-[Add a footnote explaining that URLs are insufficient as the text/link might have been deleted]

 3.15 currently reads
 “Where the complaint is submitted by a GPEW region, local party or recognised special interest group, it will be expected that it will be accompanied by a case file.
 The case file should include as a minimum: